This article was originally published November 16, 2020.

 Download the Cybersecurity Checklist by SWK Technologies to learn how to protect your financial services firm and ensure compliance with state, industry and federal regulators.
-Built with core FINRA and SEC regulations in mind and with additional requisites supplied by SWK’s experts, the checkable items on this list will allow you to measure your firm’s protections in place.
+Built with core FINRA and SEC regulations in mind, and with additional requisites supplied by SWK’s experts, the checkable items on this list will allow you to measure if your firm’s protections in place cover the basic needs today.
 If even one of these requirements is not met, it could reflect significant risk for audits as well as data breaches by both hackers and internal bad actors.

 Data Risk Assessment